pytorch/torchchat/docs/GGUF.md

 We now go over an example of using GGUF files in the torchchat flow.

 ### Download resources
 First download a GGUF model and tokenizer.
 In this example, we use a Q4_0 GGUF file.
-(Note that Q4_0 is only the dominant tensor type in the file, but the file also contains GGUF tensors of type Q6_K, F16, and F32.)
+(Note that Q4_0 is only the dominant tensor type in the file, but the file also contains GGUF tensors of types Q6_K, F16, and F32.)

 ```
 # Download resources